-Next, the eye moves on to the following word.
+Next, you start moving your eyes to the following word.
 It takes 0.1 seconds for the brain to move from one word to the next.
 This is called “saccade.”

-Usually, a person reads 4 to 5 words or a sentence at once.
+Usually, you take in 4-5 words in your head, or a sentence, at once.
 After all the fixations and saccades, the brain goes over the entire phrase again in order to process the meaning.
 This takes around half a second.

-All in all, this allows the average person to read 200 to 300 words in a minute.
+All in all, this means average people read 200 to 300 words in a minute.

 Speeding up the Process